Last updated: 10 February 2017

-If you are doing a residential building project that will cost $30,000 or more (including GST), you must have individual contracts with your designer and builder.
+If you’re a homeowner doing residential building work that will cost $30,000 or more (including GST), you must have a written contract with your building contractor.

-A written contract protects you and sets out your rights and obligations.
-It will help to ensure your project is built right the first time and makes sure key matters are clear before the work begins.
+A written contract protects you and sets out both parties’ rights and obligations.
+It should help ensure the work is done according to your expectations and key matters are agreed before the work begins.
+Verbal and handshake agreements are also legally enforceable but there can be less certainty about what has been agreed.

 A written contract is good for: